filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 #### Phase 2
 Phase 2 is the largest portion of the project since it involves:
 1. Back-end completion.
 	1. During Phase 2, the back-end must be completed up to spec in Express with completed and deployed endpoints in use by the front-end.
-In specific, the following metrics are being targetted for the time being, although more may be added as development progresses:
+In specific, the following metrics are being targeted for the time being, although more may be added as development progresses:
 		1. Top level:
 			1. Block stats
 				1. Tipset Height